-Floating window is a small, special window that displays time for a timer, stopwatch, or clock.
+Floating windows are small, special windows that display a timer, stopwatch, or clock.
 A timer's window can have special buttons for stopping, starting, or resetting the timer.
-Floating windows also have buttons that let you resize, close, or temporarily maximize them (to see the buttons, hover the mouse over the window).
+Floating windows also have buttons that let you resize, close, or temporarily maximize them (hover the mouse over the window to see the buttons).

-A floating window is independent from the main window.
+A floating window is independent of the main window.
 Floating windows stick to one another.
 When they are stuck together, you can move them as one window.

 To resize a floating window, drag its bottom right corner (if you hover the mouse over such window, a resizing grip will appear).